-- 1. a score of 900 or better on the Graduate Record Examination or 400 on the Verbal Section of the GRE (Graduate Record Examination) general test or a total score of 400 on the GMAT may serve as a substitute. - 2. a minimum 3.0 cumulative undergraduate GPA or 3.0 graduate cumulative GPA based on a minimum of 9 graduate credit hours - 3. submit an Electronic Portfolio on LiveText to the Admission Committee to include the following: - a. an essay, between 300-500 words, of accomplishments, interests, and goals relating to education. - b. three School of Education dispositions rubrics to be completed by two School of Education faculty and one current/former employer or school site administrator or master teacher. - 4. a completed Form-A
+- 1. take the Graduate Record Examination (GRE) with a score of 900 or higher or the Millers Analogy Test (MAT) and pass with a score of 400 or higher. - 2. a minimum 3.0 cumulative undergraduate GPA or 3.0 graduate cumulative GPA based on a minimum of 9 graduate credit hours - 3. submit an Electronic Portfolio on LiveText to the Admission Committee to include the following: - a. an essay, between 300-500 words, of accomplishments, interests, and goals relating to education. - b. three School of Education dispositions rubrics to be completed by two School of Education faculty and one current/former employer or school site administrator or master teacher. - 4. a completed Form-A